 B. Paying Attention on the Plane

-Make the trip a learning experience by:
+Turn the trip into a learning experience with these steps.

 9. Use Technology Wisely